mashedram/Church_of_Dog/Groups/Church of Dog/Branches/Military Branch/Red Right Paw/Members/Squad 7/Members/Avery.md

 She is now in active duty.
 ## Special Items:
-- An engraved long sword, made from steel.
+- An gold-engraved long sword, made from steel.
-- A engraved Remington 1911-A
+- A gold-engraved Remington 1911-A
+- A notebook, containing the following:
+-  - Random doodles
+-  - A list of her torturers, with striped through names for the dead.
+-  - A inconsistently written journal, with a lot of jumps and cuts.
 ## Trivia:
+- Has occasional night terrors and panic attacks related to her past.
+- Loves to play pranks on [[Lucy]]'s parent ([[Fate]])